allenporter/home-assistant-datasets/reports/README.md

 A dataset built to exercise the Home Assistant LLM API.
 The homes for this dataset were synthetically generated using gpt-3.5, and then simplified for exercising smaller LLMs.
 The use cases are not intented to be very tricky or complicated and aimed at a smaller context window.
+The number of devices/entities in each test is intentionally small (e.g. typically under 5 entities per test) to focus on tool calling capabilities rather than context retrieval.

 More information:
 - https://github.com/allenporter/home-assistant-datasets/tree/main/datasets/assist-mini